 “Content pruning is removing obsolete, and low-performing removing obsolete content that is weighing down your website.
 By getting rid of that dead weight, you’re creating room for other content, that does have potential, to flourish.”

-, Content Marketing Manager at Hypercontext, expanded on the deletion of old and underperforming content.
-She says she wishes she knew "That content decay is a thing.
-It's important to understand and be aware that it's not just about creating new pieces, but rather updating old ones too.
-Mainly because it's an incredibly effective way to boost your growth."
+Hiba Amin, Content Marketing Manager at Soapbox, expanded on the deletion of old and underperforming content.
+She says she wishes she knew “That content decay is a thing.
+It’s important to understand and be aware that it’s not just about creating new pieces, but rather updating old ones too.
+Mainly because it’s an incredibly effective way to boost your growth.”

 Ignore the quick-win hype

-, says "I wish I knew to focus on a positive return on investment (ROI) over superficial likes and clicks when I first started.
-People can miss the point that SEO isn't about traffic, but generating genuine leads."
+Stephanie Conway, Owner of Symphony VA, says “I wish I knew to focus on a positive return on investment (ROI) link over superficial likes and clicks when I first started.
+People can miss the point that SEO isn’t about traffic, but generating genuine leads.”

 How can I improve my SEO strategy?